By Steven Russolillo and Ben Dummett

 Hong Kong's stock exchange made an unsolicited $36.6 billion offer to acquire its London-based rival, a deal that would unite two of the world's major trading hubs when both are under severe political pressure.

 Hong Kong is reeling from a summer of increasingly violent protests, with scenes of tear gas and Molotov cocktails playing out virtually every weekend on live television.
 London, meanwhile, is gripped by political paralysis as successive governments fail to find a way to implement an exit from the European Union due to take place next month.
 Bankers in both cities are trying to figure out whether things could get bad enough to force them to move out.

-And yet Hong Kong Exchanges & Clearing Ltd. has picked this moment to launch its biggest deal.
+And yet Hong Kong Exchanges & Clearing Ltd. has picked this moment to launch what would be its biggest deal.
 A combination with the London Stock Exchange would create a global leader in capital flows and financial data by connecting developed and emerging markets in the East and West.
 It would also thwart the LSE's ambitions to transform itself from an exchange into a full-fledged data business by acquiring financial-information provider Refinitiv Holdings Ltd., which used to be part of Reuters, for $14.5 billion in stock.

 "You don't choose timing, you choose what is the right thing to do," Charles Li, chief executive of the Hong Kong exchange, said during a conference call Wednesday.

 "This has nothing to do with Hong Kong's situation," he added.

 The London exchange criticized the offer as "preliminary and highly conditional."
 It said it would consider the proposal but remains committed to the Refinitiv deal.

 "We are here like a corporate Romeo and Juliet," Mr. Li, said on the conference call.
 "We know we were late. ...We want to openly express our admiration."